 The Middle School Faith Formation program at Our Lady of the Lake addresses the developmental needs of early adolescents – physical, emotional, social, and spiritual.
 As young adolescents move into the changes that occur at this age, their needs are more complex.

-Grade 8 – Preparation for Confirmation By combining several resources, including The Catholic Faith Handbook for Youth by St. Mary’s Press, Chosen: Your Journey Toward Confirmation by Ascension Press, Receiving the Gifts of the Spirit by Pflaum Publishing Group, and Confirmed in the Spirit by Loyola Press, students will be prepared both intellectually and spiritually to celebrate the Sacrament of Confirmation and to become lifelong disciples of Christ.
+Grade 8 – Preparation for Confirmation is a two-year program which includes faith formation during 7th & 8th grade.
+By combining several resources, including The Catholic Faith Handbook for Youth by St. Mary’s Press, Chosen: Your Journey Toward Confirmation by Ascension Press, Receiving the Gifts of the Spirit by Pflaum Publishing Group, and Confirmed in the Spirit by Loyola Press, students will be prepared both intellectually and spiritually to celebrate the Sacrament of Confirmation and to become lifelong disciples of Christ.
 Through highly effective and engaging materials (videos, student worksheets, small group discussion, projects, games, and classroom experience) teens are challenged to continue involvement in Faith Formation after Confirmation during high school and beyond.
 Facilitated by the Director of Youth Ministry, meetings with parents and sponsors, service opportunities, and a retreat event with rehearsal complete the Confirmation preparation.